auxpd/Learn/README.md

 Git is a version control system.
-Git is a free software.
+Git is a free soft wore.
-Auxpd96.
+test3.